si618/leetcode/README.md

 ### Running benchmarks from docker

-[Dockerfile](https://github.com/si618/leetcode/blob/main/Benchmarks.CSharp/Dockerfile) supports dotnet 6.0 and 7.0 in a Debian 11 container.
+[C# Dockerfile](https://github.com/si618/leetcode/blob/main/Benchmarks.CSharp/Dockerfile) supports dotnet 6.0 and 7.0 in a Debian 11 container.

 Builds are in release configuration and always pass `--memory` argument to BenchmarkDotNet.